prnvptl/PoliticalPreparedness/README.md

   - Behaviors are accessed only after permissions are granted.

 ## Report Issues
 Notice any issues with a repository?
-Please file a github issue in the repository.
+Please file a github issue in the repository!